 You can always pick up dessert at a grocery store or indulge after dinner at a nearby restaurant, but once you find a truly talented bakery, nothing can compare to the treats they create.
 Store-bought sweets will no longer do, and you’ll find yourself daydreaming about the mouthwatering creations they serve up.
-We asked you, our fans, to tell us what bakeries and desserts stood out in your area for our annual Culinary Challenge, and the results didn’t disappoint.
-Here are the fourteen sweet spots around Virginia that are crowd-pleasing customer favorites.
+We asked you, our fans, to tell us what bakeries and desserts stood out in your area, and the results didn’t disappoint.
+Here are the eleven sweet spots around Virginia that are crowd-pleasing customer favorites.

 Smithfield Gourmet Café & Bakery—Smithfield

 Smithfield Bakery makes everything from scratch, using local produce from their garden garden when in season and also from local farmers.
 They have been in business for over 25 years, always working to make the best product possible.
 As one of the few bakeries left that still believes in handcrafting every product, their baking style is best described as old-world.
 A few customer favorites include the Danish rings, sticky buns, custard bread pudding, and many different flavors of cheesecakes.
 This Smithfield dessert destination prides themselves on being community and detail oriented.

 Award-winning Bonnie Blue Southern Market & Bakery in Winchester celebrates traditional Virginia style baked goods, featuring local apples, berries and peaches from the Shenandoah Valley.
 The Washington Post called the bakery “Road trip Inspiration” and their signature cheddar bacon biscuits “amazing”.
 Led by Chef Brian Pellatt, Bonnie Blue is a regional favorite for Virginia foodies and is open seven days a week for breakfast, lunch and dinner.